Rishu-aery/FlightsAndSearchService/Readme.md

 - Add the following environment variables

     - `PORT = 3000`
+    - `SYNC_DB = false` : true if ypu want to sync your db using sequelize

 - Inside `src/config` create your mysql configuration as `config.json` with following json snippet.